BruceXinXin/EC601/Project2/README.md

 For the convenience, I encapsulated Twitter operation into a class 'TwitterHelper'.
 It can help you construct url and authorize, then you can get the results.

+Currently, it supports get tweets by tweet id, get user id by username, and get user timeline by user id.

 In the future, I can support more url format to make it more general.

 Providing some results: